geotools/geotools/docs/user/tutorial/raster/image.rst

 In the earlier examples we looked at reading and displaying shapefiles.
-For :download:`ImageLab.java </../src/main/java/org/geotools/tutorial/raster/ImageLab.java>` we are going add raster data to the the mix.

-By displaying a three-band global satellite image and overlaying it with country boundaries from a shapefile.
+For :download:`ImageLab.java </../src/main/java/org/geotools/tutorial/raster/ImageLab.java>` we are going to add raster data into the mix by displaying a three-band global satellite image, and overlaying it with country boundaries from a shapefile.

 1. Please ensure your pom.xml includes the following.

-   Most of these dependencies in the earlier examples, the modules we have  added are **gt-geotiff** which allows us to read raster map data from a GeoTIFF file and **gt-image** which allows us to read an Image+World format file set (e.g. jpg + jpw).
+   We have already encountered most of these dependencies in earlier examples.
+The new modules we have added are **gt-geotiff** which allows us to read raster map data from a GeoTIFF file and **gt-image** which allows us to read an Image+World format file set (e.g. jpg + jpw).

 .. literalinclude:: artifacts/pom.xml
         :language: xml